glycerine/spin_paxos/README.md

 we don't get nil, we can cache the value safetly, since it won't change.
-After getting the non-nil value, we know the value is be locked-in and will not change.
+After getting the non-nil value, we know the value is truly and forever locked-in and will not change.
-Okay, small subtlety: the value might get re-written with a higher version number.
+Never, ever.
+Okay wait, a small subtlety: the same value might get re-written with a higher version number alongside it on disk.
+The ballot number associated with the value on disk can increment.
 Re-writing might seem dangerous in that it introduces an extra disk based vulnerability to corruption, but we ignore these things in this solution --